Lutschlon/Lutschlons_EverythingCanDieAlternative/README.md

 - `EnableDespawnFeature` - Master Switch to enable or disable the despawn functionality as a whole

 > nwnt.EverythingCanDieAlternative_Enemy_Control.cfg<br>
-- `.Enable` - Experimental feature, that allows you to deactivate this mod for specific enemies to preserve their original health/hit behavior
+- `.Enable` - Set to false to deactivate this mod for specific enemies to preserve their original health/hit behavior

 <br>Everyone needs to have this mod installed for it to work.
 Everyone should have the same config.